javiersgjavi/the-real-mle-challenge/SOLUTIONS.md

 #### 1. `Data` Class

-The `Data` class handles the loading and storage of Airbnb data:
+Handles the loading and storage of Airbnb data:
 - **`load_raw()`**: Loads raw data from the CSV file specified in `preprocessing.yaml`.
 - **`load_clean()`**: Executes the full preprocessing of the data using `PreprocessingPipeline`.